 Speaking of the credits...
 Castlevania is remembered for its ending that plays like the rolling credits from a movie.
 It's no secret that the game was heavily-influenced by "monster movies" from an earlier era.
 Many of the game's bosses come directly from so many of those titles.

 More about the movie monsters that Castlevania chose to feature... there were some famous snubs.
-Probably the most glaring absences include: the Wolfman, the Creature from the Black Lagoon (although, Fish Men appear as lesser enemies), the Bride of Frankenstein and the Invisible Man (an Invisibility Potion lets Simon disappear for a few moments... perhaps this is a nod to him).
+Probably the most glaring absences include: the Wolfman, the Creature from the Black Lagoon (although, the very similar-looking Fish Men appear as lesser enemies), the Bride of Frankenstein and the Invisible Man (an Invisibility Potion lets Simon disappear for a few moments... perhaps this is a nod to him).

 On a side note, Nintendo, which was well-known for its watchdog tactics of censoring material to keep things family-friendly and non-offensive, had a lot of decisions to make with Konami and Castlevania.
 Religious imagery was, typically, targeted vigorously; however, the dilemma of a game steeped in Christianity made it near-impossible to enforce all questionable references.